Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Bounds for the operator Cq

 and

 with

 if $B'$ is a $k+1$ block while

 For ease of reading we restate the key bound from Theorem~\ref{prop:contractivity} as Lemma~\ref{le:contr} below.
-Recall the definition of $R$ in \eqref{eq:definition_R} and let $\AB$ and $\AP(L)$ denote the constants which appear in the integration estimates in Theorem~\ref{th:weights_final}~\ref{w:w7} and \ref{w:w8}.
+Recall the definition of the parameter $R$ in \eqref{eq:definition_R} and let $\AB$ and $\AP(L)$ denote the constants which appear in the integration estimates in Theorem~\ref{th:weights_final}~\ref{w:w7} and \ref{w:w8}.
 Recall also that $\eta \in (0, \tfrac23]$ is a fixed parameter.
-This parameter actually controls the contraction rate of the flow.
+This parameter actually controls the contraction rate of the flow, see the definition of the norm \eqref{eq:norm_mcZ} in the set-up for the final fixed point argument.

 \begin{lemma} There exists an $L_0$ such that for each $L\geq L_0$ there exists an $A_0(L)$ and a $h_0(L)$ with the property that for all $A \ge A_0(L)$ and all $h \ge h_0(L)$

 We may take

 and $h_0(L)$ as in \eqref{eq:definition_h0} in Theorem~\ref{th:weights_final}.
 Here $C_1 $ is the constant in the estimate $| (1- \Pi_2) K(B)|_{k+1,B,0} \le C_1 L^{-d'} |K(B)|_{k,B,0}$ in Lemma~\ref{le_contraction_I} and $C_2$ is the constant in the estimate $| \Pi_2 K(B)|_{k+1,B,0} \le C_2 |K(B)|_{k,B,0}$ in Lemma~\ref{le:Pi2_bounded}.
 Moreover $d' = \lfloor d/2\rfloor + d/2 + 1$, $ C' = \max_{x \ge 0} (1+x)^5 e^{-\frac12 x^2}$, and $\upalpha$ and $\updelta$ are the constants from Lemma \ref{le:app1} and Lemma \ref{le:app2}, respectively. \end{lemma}